 At the risk of sounding like I don’t have good hygiene habits, I’m going to admit to the fact that I’ve stopped using antiperspirant.

 Not to worry, though.
 I still take showers, and I still wear deodorant, just not antiperspirant.

 Until just recently, I never even thought about the difference between a deodorant and an antiperspirant.
 For years, I had always just used the same drugstore brand that my mother used, and I never thought much about what was in it.

 What’s Wrong with Antiperspirants?

-Now that I know more about what’s actually in most antiperspirants, though, I’ve chosen not to use them anymore.
+Now that I know more about what’s actually in many antiperspirants, though, I’ve chosen not to use them anymore.

 Most antiperspirants have an aluminum-based active ingredient to close up the pores to prevent sweating.
 Even if there might not be enough evidence to prove that aluminum is linked to Alzheimer’s and cancer, I would rather be safe than sorry.
 And is all that aluminum something I really want to be putting into my body anyways?
 Probably not.
 And then there’s the fact that a lot of antiperspirants also have other questionable ingredients such as parabens, propylene glycol, preservatives, and artificial fragrances.

 I also don’t really think it’s the best idea to try to close up the pores on our underarms to prevent sweating the way most antiperspirants are formulated to do.
 Since I believe that God designed out bodies to cool down and to release toxins through sweat, I don’t think it’s really a good idea to be messing around with that process.

 It’s funny, though, because a lot of the time, it seems like the more you try to stop your body from sweating by slathering on an antiperspirant, the more your body overcompensates for it by producing even more sweat.
 I’ve found myself that by not using the antiperspirant anymore, I actually sweat less than I used to because my body has been able to find more of a balance again.